 A lunch break can provide a perfect opportunity for a manager to engage in business coaching with one of their employees.
 It is best performed on a one-to-one basis to enable the easy two-way interaction and discussion needed, as having a small or even a large group on a lunch meeting can end up turning into a loud party where only the loudest can be heard over the many competing voices and friendship groups only sit and talk to each other.

 Having lunch together presents a less formal and less imposing atmosphere for the coaching session to take place than it would in, say, a small room in the office.
 This can help facilitate the 'opening-up' and breaking down barriers which can prevent the employee from talking about the issues which are preventing them from maximising their full potential in the workplace.

-It is important that it is not just work-related matters which are discussed during lunch, otherwise employees will feel like this is something which is taking up their break away from the workplace and should really be being performed in it!
+It is important that it is not just work-related matters which are discussed during lunch, otherwise employees will feel like this is something which is taking up their break away from the workplace and should really be being performed during working hours!
 They may resent the manager talking about work the entire time on what should be their leisure time.